• Skip to primary navigation

 Instructions

-• Heat milk in a heavy-bottomed pan.
-Once the milk starts boiling add chopped dry fruits and allow to simmer for around 15 minutes on low flame.
-Keep on stirring in between to make sure that the milk doesn't stick to the bottom of the pan.
+• Boil milk in a heavy-bottomed pot.
+Once the milk starts boiling, add chopped nuts and raisins.
+Cook nuts in milk for 15 minutes on low heat.
+Keep stirring in between so that the milk doesn't stick to the bottom of the pot.

 Notes